 Using a drill and screws, attach the cross pieces to the posts at the inside of the fence.

 Attach with nails or screws whatever material you chose to use as pickets to the cross piece.
-Use a measuring tape to mark equal distances that are pleasing to your eye; remember, this is a country fence.
-You can use traditional pickets, branches or even scrap wood all cut to the same size as the “pickets”.
+Use scrape pieces of wood cut to your preferred space between pickets to keep your fence pickets consistently spaced.
+Remember, this is a country garden fence.
+You can use traditional pickets, branches or even scrap wood all cut to the same size as the “pickets” which also keeps your small garden fence inexpensive.